NoesisGUI

 Shader assets

-These assets are automatically added as dependencies to XAMLs based on the name of the class that implements the effect.
-The suffixes Effect and Brush are replaced by .noesiseffect and .noesisbrush respectively.
+These assets are automatically added as dependencies to XAMLs based on naming conventions.
+Specifically, the suffixes Effect and Brush in your class names are replaced by .noesiseffect and .noesisbrush respectively.
 For example:

 public class NoiseBrush : BrushShader